ipunkt/laravel-notify/README.md

 Whenever there are notifications to be listed the ViewComposer initially fills the `$notifications` variable in the
 	shipped `notification` view and the javascript makes an ajax call to get these and displays as menu.
 Without javascript the link opens a page where all notifications will be listed.

+### Important Notice

+Do not forget to set filters for the routes build by the package.
+For example:

+	Route::when('notify/*', 'auth');

+This example adds the `auth` filter to all package build routes.